Ali

 Discovery and research

-We ran 7 user interviews with clients and account managers.
-Below is a summary of some of the key questions and the answers we heard.
+I ran 7 user interviews with clients and account managers.
+Below is a summary of the key questions and the answers I heard.

 The before page annotated with team pain-point notes